ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 1. Raspberrypi - any model
    1. Install Mosquitto broker to the pi and connect it to your network
+      1. Alternatively, you can use the MQTT client included with Home Assistant, as this project has full support for Home Assistant (Arduino Core version only currently).
 2. 12V submersable water pump
 3. 3m or more of Vinyl tubing with 10mm ID and 13mm OD

 ***SETUP***

-1. Acquire PCB and ESP32 (WROVER and WROOM has both been tested).
+1. Acquire PCB and ESP32 (WROVER and WROOM have both been tested).
 2. Acquire The remaining sensors and components - assemble
 3. Plug ESP32 into computer - open your IDE (i used Thonny for this project) Flash the micropython firmware to the esp32
    1. Upload ESP32MicropytyhonLibraries ---> rename to ESP32Micro